Apollo Bay, Tasmania: Tourism

 Apollo Bay is part of Bruny Island but situated along a no-through road meaning tourists rarely explore the locality.
 Whilst the permanent population in Apollo Bay is small, there are many houses and blocks of land dotted across the area making it a popular holiday destination for locals visiting their "shacks".

-Apollo Bay is a close drive to Bruny Island's growing food, wine and tourism businesses including Bruny Island Cheese Company, Bruny Island oyster farm, vineyards, smokehouse, the oldest continuous lighthouse (Cape Bruny lighthouse) and breathtaking beaches.
+Apollo Bay is a close drive to Bruny Island's growing food, wine and tourism businesses, Bruny Island oyster farm, vineyards, smokehouse, the oldest continuous lighthouse (Cape Bruny lighthouse) and breathtaking beaches.
 The island offers a wide range of tourist adventures which attract local, national and international visitors.

-Accommodation

 Accommodation in Apollo Bay is limited.
-"The Apollo Bay House" by Dock 4 Architects was completed in 2018 and can be rented by visitors.
-Apollo's Rest is another stunning property that can be rented on Airbnb via Bruny Island Management.
-Increasingly popular is also the opportunity to explore Bruny Island using a hired campervan, via bike or in a car with a tent.
-For these people, Apollo Bay do offer private camping through HipCampers and one such available site is "Quoll Hideaway - Bruny Bush and Beach" which sits on land inhabited by the famous eastern quoll (Dasyurus viverrinus) which is thought to be extinct on the Australian mainland.
+Increasingly popular is the opportunity to explore Bruny Island using a hired campervan, via bike or in a car with a tent.
+There is a campground which sits on land inhabited by the famous eastern quoll (Dasyurus viverrinus) which is thought to be extinct on the Australian mainland.